nchucvml/CCA-MFNet/README.md

 |Proposed| ResNet-50 | 68.92 | 78.47 | 74.94 | 83.45 | 96.13 | [Google Drive](https://drive.google.com/file/d/1PTkBTD-kttEK7HRqbeHHYjV7FZGp7rmb/view?usp=sharing) |

 ## Reference

+Please cite the following paper when you apply the code.

-Chu-Min Nien, Er-Hsiang Yang, Wei-Lun Chang, Hsiu-Chi Cheng, and Chun-Rong Huang, "Criss-Cross Attention based Multi-Level Fusion Network for Gastric Intestinal Metaplasia Segmentation," accepted by International Conference on Medical Image Computing and Computer Assisted Intervention Workshop (MICCAIW), 2022.
+Chu-Min Nien, Er-Hsiang Yang, Wei-Lun Chang, Hsiu-Chi Cheng, and Chun-Rong Huang, "Criss-Cross Attention based Multi-Level Fusion Network for Gastric Intestinal Metaplasia Segmentation," accepted by International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) Workshop, 2022.

 ## Acknowledgments
 This work was supported in part by the National Science and Technology Council, Taiwan under Grant MOST 110-2634-F-006-022, 111-2327-B-006-007, and 111-2628-E-005-007-MY3.
 We would like to thank National Center for High-performance Computing (NCHC) for providing computational and storage resources.